 They have small noses, wide almost childish eyes, wooly hair, and dress fancifully.
 I don’t recommend calling them cute.
 They’ll just laugh at you.
 (Like I’m supposed to know what that means!)

 In case you’re entertaining thoughts of raiding their cities and capturing some of them to bring back as friends, I should warn you you’ll lose.
 They tend their forests, thinning trees and carefully training branches so they can run and jump from one tree to another.
-What with their bows and throwing axes, you’d soon become fertilizer for a chestnut.
+What with their crossbows and javelins, you’d soon become fertilizer for a chestnut.

 Now, if you just want a snack, then they’re the ones to go to.
 They’ve gardened the forests till they’re stuffed with fruits, nuts, berries, mushrooms, tubers, vines, etc so that it’s really no bother to get lost in the woods.